-JFK Partners—Colorado’s University Center of Excellence in Developmental Disabilities (UCEDD) is the major training facility for the Developmental Disabilities Program.
+JFK Partners—Colorado’s University Center of Excellence in Developmental Disabilities (UCEDD) and Leadership Education in Neurodevelopmental Disabilities (LEND) is the major training facility for the Developmental Disabilities Program.
 The training emphasizes an interdisciplinary approach to research, assessment, and intervention, family support, service coordination, and community integration to meet the needs of persons with developmental disabilities.
 Development of disciplinary and interdisciplinary expertise, leadership and consultation skills and research as well as clinical growth are the goals of the postdoctoral training program.
-The fellow participates in interdisciplinary evaluations, interventions and consultation with a wide range of persons with developmental disabilities of various types and severity levels.
-The fellow also attends seminars offered at JFK Partners, in the Division of Psychology in the Department of Psychiatry, and in the Department of Developmental and Behavioral Pediatrics, and is expected to pursue a research project in developmental disabilities.
+The Psychology Post-Doc Fellow participates in interdisciplinary evaluations, interventions and consultation with a wide range of persons with developmental disabilities with an emphasis on working with individuals with Autism Spectrum Disorder across the lifespan.
+The fellow also attends seminars offered at JFK Partners and in the Department of Developmental Pediatrics, and is expected to pursue a research project in developmental disabilities.

 The following faculty are involved in the JFK Developmental Disabilities Post-Doctoral Fellowship:

-- Audrey Blakeley-Smith (2005) State University of New York
+• Audrey Blakeley-Smith (2005) State University of New York

-- Susan Hepburn, Ph.D.
+• Susan Hepburn, Ph.D.
 (2000) Vanderbilt University

-- Terry Katz, Ph.D.
+• Terry Katz, Ph.D.
 (1992) University of Denver

-- Judith Reaven, Ph.D.
+• Judith Reaven, Ph.D.
 (1985) University of Missouri